Is Jackfruit Good For You? Benefits, Taste & How to Eat Jackfruit

 Many Asian cultures also use jackfruit leaves for cooking — the leaves can be used to wrap food in while cooking, similar to the way a banana leaf is used.

-When a jackfruit first grows, it starts off a greenish colour.
-When it is young, it has more of a neutral flavour to it — many people believe it tastes like artichokes.
+When jackfruit is young, many people believe jackfruit tastes like artichokes.
 It also has a stringy consistency.
-It’s at this young, unripe stage that it can be used as a meat alternative and is when it can be used for jackfruit pulled pork.
+At this young, unripe stage that it can be used as a meat alternative and is when it can be used for jackfruit pulled pork.
 As the flavour is so subtle at this stage it can be used in a wide variety of meals, as it complements the flavours that it is cooked with.

 As a jackfruit matures, it becomes softer and sweeter in flavour.
 Some liken its taste to a combination of fruits such as pineapple, mangoes and banana.
 Even though it is sweeter at this stage, its taste is still versatile enough that it can be used in any type of meal, including dishes like curries.

 When jackfruit reaches its final ripening stage it becomes much sweeter, which is why it makes a popular dessert or an addition to desserts or healthy smoothies.

 Where to get jackfruit

 Jackfruit has become more increasingly more available through marketplaces, supermarkets and specialty health stores.

 Jackfruit can also be bought pre-prepared in a can or in the refrigerator section of food stores.
 Just be mindful that sometimes packaged fruit like this can contain additives or sweeteners.

 There are so many reasons to try jackfruit!

 Adding variety to your diet can make it easier to follow a healthy lifestyle and help you to stay on track with your health — and this versatile fruit can be used in so many different ways.